BLE-LTER/ble-handbook/handbook.md

 To add a new page:

 - Copy an existing page.
+Remember, the <head> element of all pages has to have the HTML comments `<!-- begin common head -->` and `<!-- end common head -->` in order for `apply_template.js` to work.
+So, creating a brand new, empty .html file will not work.
-- Update header for new page.
+- Update header for new page (i.e. run `apply_template.js`).
-- Edit page content.
+- Edit page content as desired.
+Remember to remove the template page's existing content.
 - Add page to sitemap.xml.
 - Update search index.